See the structure your ears already hear

 How does it work?

-RiffAtlas sends each file to the local Topology engine, which parses the Guitar Pro data and builds a structural profile of the score: repeated patterns, near matches, section boundaries, tonal context, rhythm, fretboard movement, complexity, energy, and picking demands.
-The desktop app then turns that analysis into purpose-built views: Terrain for the pattern map, Structure for song form, Score for full notation, Neck for fretboard movement, Timeline for occurrences, Prominence for practice priority, Complexity for difficulty, Rhythm for syncopation and beat placement, and Energy for musical feel.
-The catalog can also index a whole folder of tabs so you can search, filter, compare, and rank your library instead of opening one file at a time.
+RiffAtlas sends each file to the local Topology engine, which parses the Guitar Pro data and builds a structural profile of the score: repeated patterns, near matches, section boundaries, tonal context, rhythm, fretboard movement, complexity, energy, picking demands, percussion tracks, score facts, and cross-track relationships.
+The desktop app then turns that analysis into purpose-built views for reading, comparing, prioritizing, playing, and practicing the score.

 Who is this for?

-Anyone who's ever stared at a 120-bar tab and wondered where to even start.
-If you learn songs by identifying what repeats — figuring out which phrases give you the most coverage for the least effort — RiffAtlas was built for exactly that workflow.
-If you've ever found yourself scribbling bar numbers in the margins of a printout, drawing arrows between repeated sections, you already know why this exists.
+Anyone who has stared at a long tab and wondered where to start.
+If you learn songs by identifying what repeats, deciding which phrases give the most coverage, comparing parts, looping hard bars, and tracking practice time, RiffAtlas was built for that workflow.

 Does it work for every song?

-Songs are living, organic creations — the level of inner-score repetition varies wildly.
-A heavily riff-driven metal track will light up like a Christmas tree.
-A progressive piece with minimal repetition will show fewer patterns, because there are fewer patterns to find.
-The quality of the tab matters too — a well-transcribed Guitar Pro file produces better results than a rough one.
+The usefulness depends on the score.
+A heavily riff-driven track will produce obvious pattern maps; a through-composed progressive piece may show fewer repeats.
+The quality of the tab matters too: a well-transcribed Guitar Pro file produces better results than a rough export.

 What platforms does it run on?